Welcome to Wellington port, officially known as “Windy Wellington”!

 5. Te Papa Tongarewa National Museum

-Housed in an imposing building overlooking the harbour, only a 10-minute walking distance from Queens Wharf and a 30-minute walk from Aotea Quay, Te Papa is New Zealand’s national museum and a must-see Wellington landmark.
+Housed in an imposing building overlooking the harbour, only a 10-minute walk from Queens Wharf and a 30-minute walk from Aotea Quay, Te Papa is New Zealand’s national museum and a must-see Wellington landmark.

 Established in 1992, the museum features a wide variety of exhibitions and collections covering New Zealand history, Māori culture, and New Zealand’s natural history with its impressive flora and fauna.